Easy Flaky Homemade Buttermilk Biscuits

 - Step two, Toss the butter in the flour until coated then use the heel of your dominant hand to press the butter slices down and away from you into the flour.

 - Step three, Use a pastry scraper to scrape the pressed butter and flour up then place it on top of the pile.
 Continue to to press and scrape until the mound has more flakes of butter than loose flour.
 This takes about 2 minutes.
-In case you don’t have one, here’s a link to a pastry scraper similar to what we have in our kitchen on Amazon.

 - Step four, Use the pastry scraper to cut the larger flakes into smaller ones.
 The mound should now look more like a combination of small flakes and crumbs.

 (Just in case you were curious, this technique is called frisage.
 It’s often used when making pastry dough, tart dough and even cookies).